Pelé, Brazil’s mighty king of ‘beautiful game,’ has died - NewsBreak

 Pelé, Brazil’s mighty king of ‘beautiful game,’ has died

 The standard-bearer of “the beautiful game” had undergone treatment for colon cancer since 2021.
-The medical center where he had been hospitalized for the last month said he died of multiple organ failure as a result of the cancer.
+He had been hospitalized for the last month with multiple ailments.

-“All that we are is thanks to you," his daughter Kely Nascimento wrote on Instagram.
-“We love you endlessly.
-Rest in peace."

 Widely regarded as one of soccer’s greatest players, Pelé spent nearly two decades enchanting fans and dazzling opponents as the game’s most prolific scorer with Brazilian club Santos and the Brazil national team.